braziljs/eloquente-javascript/09_regexp.md

 - Anything else is invalid.

-Our task is to convert a string like this into an object whose properties hold strings for sectionless settings and sub-objects for sections, with those sub-objects holding the section's settings.
+Our task is to convert a string like this into an object whose properties hold strings for settings written before the first section header and subobjects for sections, with those subobjects holding the section's settings.

 {{index "carriage return", "line break", "newline character"}}